Matching Questions with Examples, Types and Templates

 Storing Matching Questions in the Question Bank

 You can store all your matching questions in your question bank.
 For this, all you have to do is determining the folder name in which the question will be stored and the tags to which you will linked to the question.
-Folders and tags make it easy for you to quickly find the questions you want from the question bank.
+Folders and tags make it easy for you to quickly find the questions you want from the question bank feature.

 Example of storing matching questions in the question bank with the 'matching' tag